 New Hampshire is home to the region's best theme parks for little tykes: Story Land and Santa's Village.
-Most parents will tell you that age 3 1/2 is the perfect time to enjoy the simple magic of gliding in a swan boat, climbing aboard Cinderella's pumpkin coach, and feeding Santa's reindeer.
+Most parents will tell you that age 3 or 4 is the perfect time to enjoy the simple magic of gliding in a swan boat, climbing aboard Cinderella's pumpkin coach, and feeding Santa's reindeer.

 If you don't have preschoolers, you can still enjoy a New Hampshire theme park escape.
 At Canobie Lake Park, a New Hampshire fixture since 1902, you'll find antique rides alongside modern marvels like the Untamed steel coaster.
 New Hampshire is also home to one of New England's largest water parks: Water Country.

 New Hampshire only has 18 miles of shoreline, but it makes the most of the diminutive length of the Atlantic Coast.
 Hampton Beach is the state's largest sandbox, and it's open to the public free—although parking costs a pretty penny.

-On summer days, Hampton Beach is packed...and for good reasons.
+On summer days, Hampton Beach is packed...and for good reason.
 The surf is invigorating but not intimidating.
 The boardwalk is lined with eateries, arcades, and myriad other amusements.
 There's always something happening, from free nightly concerts at the band shell to headline performances at the historic Hampton Beach Casino Ballroom.
-For those staying through the week, there are Monday movies on the beach and Wednesday night fireworks.
-These activities are in addition to major events like the annual Master Sand Sculpting Competition.
+And for those staying through the week, there are Monday movies on the beach and Wednesday night fireworks.
+All these activities are in addition to major events like the annual Master Sand Sculpting Competition.

 In a region with a reputation for superb scenic driving, New Hampshire's Kancamagus Highway (pronounced kanc'-ah-MAU'-gus, but save yourself the trouble and just call it "The Kanc") eclipses other contenders for the title of New England's best byway.
-This 34-mile route through the White Mountain National Forest is picturesque year-round, and if you're visiting New Hampshire in the fall, it's a must.
+This 34.5-mile route through the White Mountain National Forest is picturesque year-round, and if you're visiting New Hampshire in the fall, it's a must.

-This Nashua, New Hampshire, allows you to fly like Superman in a vertical wind tunnel.
+This attraction located in Nashua, New Hampshire, allows you to fly like Superman in a vertical wind tunnel.
 If you've always wanted to skydive, but have a healthy fear of falling out of a plane, this alternative allows you to experience the unforgettable sensation of flying.
 The activity is safe for almost anyone ages 3 and up.